apache/tapestry-5/54_RELEASE_NOTES.md

 Also, note that part of the styling of the element is predicated on containment inside a `.form-group` (which may have the `has-error` selector added or removed).

+## Regexp Validator

+This validator now always writes the `pattern` and `title` attributes into the element, even when the Form is configured to disable client side validation.
+On modern browsers, the pattern will be enforced, and the title will be displayed in a browser-supplied popup window.

 ## BeanEditor / BeanEditForm

 The property edit blocks contributed to the BeanBlockSource service should expect to be nested inside a